JAlcocerT/JAlcocerT/content/blog/outro-kindle.md

 ## Conclusions

+Recently I wrote about note taking tools and [how to build your KB/Knowledge Base](https://jalcocert.github.io/JAlcocerT/knowledge-management/#knowledge-management-tools).

+As I cant stop being impressed by all we can achieve with simple markdown...

-With Pandoc you can create pdf from your .md as seen on [this *Jira* post](https://jalcocert.github.io/JAlcocerT/jira-data-model-with-ai/#md-to-pdf).
+1. With **Pandoc** you can create pdf from your .md as seen on [this *Jira* post](https://jalcocert.github.io/JAlcocerT/jira-data-model-with-ai/#md-to-pdf).

 ```sh
 python3 test-pandoc.py